2lambda123/forex/README.md

 # Feature Analysis

-I calculated feature importance of the technical indicators with a variety of methods using Chi Squared Test, ANOVA F-value test, Mutual Information test, Logistic Regression with Regularization, and Tree Based Gini Information Gain feature importance.
+Feature importance was calculated of the technical indicators with a variety of methods including Chi Squared Test, ANOVA F-value test, Mutual Information test, Logistic Regression with Regularization, and Tree Based Gini Information Gain feature importance.

 ### Chi Squared Calculation for Feature Importances